nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter10_chapter_10_sanctified_prepared_for_god_s_purpose.md

 <!-- p55 -->
 We are renewed by obedience and experience with truth.
-Jesus said if we continued in His words, we would be His disciples, experience (<u>know</u>) truth, and that would make us free (<span class="x-scripture" data-type="ref" data-book="John" data-chapter="8" data-verses="31-32" data-lang="en" data-version="NKJV">John 8:31-32</span>)!
+Jesus said if we continued in His words, we would be His disciples, experience (<u>know</u>) truth, and that would make us free (<span class="x-scripture" data-type="ref" data-book="JHN" data-chapter="8" data-verses="31-32" data-lang="en" data-version="NKJV">John 8:31-32</span>)!

 <!-- p56 -->